-A stunning and extremely rare Deltadromeus agilis dinosaur claw from the late Cretaceous, originating from North Africa.
-A remarkable specimen with dark pink hues, acute definitions to the detail throughout and like all Deltadromeus claws, fine to the point and much more elongated than the that of the Dromaeosaur raptors which were a quarter or so there size.
-The 'delta-runner', was an enigmatic dinosaur, discovered from the region of the Tegana formation, the Kem Kem beds.
-The scarcity of discoveries for this genus to date is extremely rare, for a single skeleton has yet to be discovered.
+An exceptional Deltadromeus agilis dinosaur claw from the late Cretaceous, originating from North Africa.
+A remarkable specimen with pink hues, distinct detail throughout slender and elongated more than the Dromaeosaur raptors, which were around a quarter of the size of D.agilis; The 'delta-runner', is an enigmatic dinosaur discovered from the region of the Tegana formation, the Kem Kem layers.
+The scarcity of discoveries for this genus type to date making any discovery extremely rare.
+A single skeleton has yet to be discovered anywhere in the world.

-Deltadromeus claws are far less common than that of other dinosaurs, thousands of dinosaur teeth and fewer claws have been discovered from this location over decades, among these, very few are of actual quality, let alone excellent quality and again, even rarer when we're looking at the Deltadromeus agilis specimens compared to other dinosaurs.
+Deltadromeus claws are far less common than that of other dinosaurs, many dinosaur teeth but much fewer claws have been discovered from this location, among these very few are of such quality, rarer considering the allusive fossils of the Deltadromeus agilis.

 The archetypical sabre curve of the Deltadromeus claw is menacing, a highly developed sharp cutting weapon, a signature of evolution for the Deltadromeus, 100,000,000 years ago, the lineage.